antvis/G6/docs/manual/advanced/custom-edge.en.md

 });
 ```

-Now, we register a custom edge named `'hvh'` whose result is shown in the center of the figure above.
+Now, we have registered a custom edge named `'hvh'` whose result is shown in the center of the figure above.
 The default `startPoint` and `endPoint` in the custom edge are the intersection of the edge and the end nodes.

 To achieve the result shown in the right of the figure, we modify the anchorPoints (link points) of the end nodes to change the positions of `startPoint` and `endPoint`.

 ### Modify the anchorPoints in Data
-Now, we modify `anchorPoints` in the node data, and then use the `'hvh'` as `shape` in edge data as shown below.
+Now, we modify `anchorPoints` in the node data, and then assign `shape` to `'hvh'` in edge data as shown below.
 ```javascript
 const data = {
   nodes: [{